Frequently asked questions

 The same policy applies for parents bringing in or coming to get a younger child registered for a one-week session.
 This goes also for grandparents, aunts, uncles and friends…

-15. Can a child remain at camp between session breaks?
+Can a child remain at camp between session breaks?

-At the end of each session (two-week periods) the camp counsellors take a well-earned break.
+At the end of each session (two-week periods) the camp counselors take a well-earned break.
 Children who are enrolled for two consecutive sessions of 12 days (or more), should return home if at all possible, returning to camp on the Sunday to join the new group of campers.
 Where this is not possible, they may stay at camp for an additional fee of $400,00 per child laundry included.

 Please let us know your intentions in this regard at the time you register your child.